MGDIS/kendo-elasticsearch/README.md

 This example illustrates using server side bucket aggregations to group lines based on the values of a field.
 It also uses metric aggregations on the buckets.

+Please note that it is better to use this functionality on fields with a moderate cardinality.
+This is because all buckets will be requested, not only the ones needed to display the current page.

 See [the source code](./demos/groups.html).

 ### Joined multi values